kalvotom/moebius/README.md

 $ julia --project=@.
 ```

-then activate the Package manager by pressing `]`.
+then activate the Package manager by pressing `]` in the Julia command prompt.
 Finally install dependencies

 ```